gitupdates/NovaMind/README.md

 ### Dependencies

-Install requirements within a virtual environment. autopep8 is optional and only needed if you want automatic formatting suggestions:
+Install requirements within a virtual environment. autopep8 and isort are optional and only needed if you want automatic formatting suggestions:

 ```bash
 python -m venv .venv